isabeldevr/Mancala_Game/README.md

 # Mancala Game

-Please note in Toma's branch you may find an extended versio  of this game with a more complete UI implementation.
+Please note in Toma's branch you may find an extended version of this game with a more complete UI implementation.
+We recommend only running if on windows.

 ## Rules of the Game